 - West Nile viral infection

-In addition to autoimmune diseases and infections that are associated with uveitis, there are some other conditions that may cause uveitis that do not fit into either of these categories.
+In addition to the aforementioned autoimmune diseases and infections that are associated with uveitis, there are several other conditions that may cause uveitis that do not fit into either of these categories.
+These include:

 - Exposure of a toxin to the eye